 The NCC is then composed of representatives of the 4 entities involved in the climate policy: the federal state, the Flemish Region, the Walloon Region and the Brussels Capital Region.

 But the Flemish are criticized for not being sufficiently ambitious in combating climate change.

-Flemish climate plan below the carbon emission goal set by the EU for Belgium
+Flemish climate plan behind the carbon emission goal set by the EU for Belgium

 Last week, the Flemish government agreed on a climate plan in last minute.
 It aims at reducing carbon emissions by 40 percent by 2030 compared to 1990 levels.
 It is more ambitious than the previous climate plan released in 2019 with a 35% reduction target.

 However, it has been moderately well received by Walloon politicians.
 For instance, the federal climate minister, Zakia Khattabi, shared her disappointment regarding the plan.